hapi-server/data-specification/README.md

 ### Data Stream Content

-The three possible output formats are "csv", "binary", and "json".
-A HAPI server must support CSV, while binary and JSON are optional.
+The three possible output formats are `csv`, `binary`, and `json`.
+A HAPI server must support `csv`, while `binary` and `json` are optional.

 In the CSV stream, each record is one line of text, with commas between the values for each dataset parameter.
 Array parameters are unwound in the sense that each element in the array goes into its own column.
 Currently, only 1-D arrays are supported, so the ordering of the unwound columns is just the index ordering of the array elements.
 It is up to the server to decide how much precision to include in the ASCII values for the dataset parameters.

 The binary data output is essentially a binary version of the CSV stream.
 Recall that the dataset header provides type information for each dataset parameter, and this definitively indicates the number of bytes and the byte structure of each parameter, and thus of each binary record in the stream.
 All numeric values are little endian, integers are always four byte, and floating point values are always IEEE 754 double precision values.

-Dataset parameters of type ‘string’ and ‘isotime’  (which are just strings of ISO 8601 dates) must have in their header a length element.
+Dataset parameters of type `string` and `isotime`  (which are just strings of ISO 8601 dates) must have in their header a length element.
 All strings in the binary stream should be null terminated, and so the length element in the header should include the null terminator as part of the length for that string parameter.

-For the JSON output, an additional "data" element in the header contains an array of data records.
+For the JSON output, an additional `data` element in the header contains an array of data records.
 These records are very similar to the CSV output, except that strings must be quoted and arays should be delimited with aray brackets in standard JSON fashion.
 An example helps illustrate what the JSON format looks like.
 Consider a dataset with four parameters: time, a scalar value, an 1-D array value with array length of 3, and a string value.
 The header might look like this:

 ```
 {  "HAPI": "1.0",